plioi/plioi.github.io/_posts/2013-05-22-test-discovery.markdown

 NUnit, xUnit, and other test frameworks are very opinionated about two major concepts: how to discover your test classes/methods, and how to go about executing them.
 Today, we see that Fixie can at least give you an extra degree of freedom around test discovery.
 You're free to use whatever logic you want to decide whether a class is a test class, and whether a method is a test method.
 (We'll see how Fixie addresses the second part, test *execution*, in the coming weeks.)

 Even if all this accomplished was fewer keystrokes, or an easier path to migrate from another framework *to* Fixie, I'd consider it a net gain.
 However, I'm already benefiting from the flexibility in more ways.
 When using Fixie to test Fixie, I use the default convention with a twist: when I need to prove that Fixie will do the right thing in the event of a test *failure*, I want to ask some *other* "phony" test class to run.
 If the phony test class fails in the way I expect, my real tests pass.
 Only the real tests need to pass for my build to succeed.
-The phony tests are identified with the <a href="https://github.com/plioi/fixie/blob/075d41822e6bee18624bd8329343d68e31d58c54/src/Fixie/Conventions/SelfTestConvention.cs">SelfTestConvention</a>:
+The phony tests are identified with the [SelfTestConvention](https://github.com/plioi/fixie/blob/075d41822e6bee18624bd8329343d68e31d58c54/src/Fixie/Conventions/SelfTestConvention.cs):

 {% gist 5624845 %}